-TIBDatabase

-Every project that uses IBX must have at least one TIBDatabase component.
-This is usually placed on a data module or the main form, and represents the connection to the database.
-Its properties identify the server on which the database is located, its name or pathname on that server, the login credentials, and the local character set when transliteration is required.
-It can also generate a login prompt for the user name and password, or support a user provided login form.
-See 5.1.
+TIBDatabase Every project that uses IBX must have at least one The component.
+This is usually placed on a data module of form, and represents the connection to the database.
+Its identify the server on which the database is located, in pathname on that server, the login credentials, and character set when transliteration is required.
+It can also login prompt for the user name and password, or supprovided login form.
+See 5.1. --

-TIBDatabaseInfo

-This component supports a TIBDatabase and provides read only access to a database's properties and statistics.
+TIBDatabaseInfo This component supports a TIBDatabase and provides read only access to a database's properties and statistics.
 See 7.5.